Conservative activist Andrew Breitbart dead at 43

 A friend of Breitbart told Reuters he had a history of heart problems and is believed to have suffered a heart attack.

-The brash and outspoken blogger and commentator, who published politically inspired photos and undercover videos and aimed much of his ire at Hollywood liberals, was at the center of several news websites including www.Breitbart.tv, www.breitbart.com and www.biggovernment.com.
+The brash and outspoken blogger and commentator, who published politically inspired photos and undercover videos, was the center of several major news websites, including www.Breitbart.tv, www.breitbart.com and www.biggovernment.com.

-Breitbart relished the role he cast for himself as an embattled conservative on the margins of the mainstream media he called "the Complex."
+Breitbart was a lightning rod who relished a role he cast for himself as an embattled conservative on the margins of the mainstream media he called "the Complex."
 Even so, he gained fans as a frequent guest on television news shows.

 BROUGHT DOWN ACORN